 The Neurology Standing Committee (Appendix C) oversees NQF's portfolio of Neurology measures (Appendix B), which includes measures for stroke, subarachnoid and intracerebral hemorrhage, dementia, and carotid stenosis.
-This portfolio contains five measures, all of which are process measures.
+This portfolio contains 14 measures, and all 14 are process measures (see Table 1 below).
+There are no endorsed outcome, resource use, or composite measures.